ridge-kimani/speech-synthesis-demo/src/assets/blog.md

 ### Introduction

 - Most of us have at least watched an old sci-fi movie(or recent) that has computer/robotic voices.
-With time, these voices and illustrations have gotten better, by sounding human-like.
+With time, these voices and illustrations have improved, by sounding human-like.
 - Modern browsers can now incorporate voice data into web applications.
 - This was made possible using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) which works by providing an interface to do [Speech Recognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition),